We use cookies to help provide you with the best possible online experience.

 Date and time of next meeting

-The next meeting will be held on Wednesday 11th December 2024 at 1pm.
+The next meeting will be on Wednesday 15th October at 1pm in Padiham Town Hall.

 Join The PPG